Here’s our list of ten video games based on movies that are actually rather good.

 GoldenEye 007 – Nintendo 64 – 1997

 For many, GoldenEye 007 remains the king of all movie tie-ins.
-The quality of the game was certainly helped by having the luxury of being developed years after the film was released.
+The quality of the game was certainly helped by being developed a few years after the film was released.
 This allowed Rare to take their time and create a game honed around the elements that makes the James Bond franchise so popular, a luxury not afforded to many movie tie-ins.

-The game thoughtfully combines espionage and gun play creating a perfectly paced mix that enables the player to feel like they have the starring role in the film.
-The action, although crude by today’s standards, successfully balances moments of furious action (Oh, those alarms) with quieter moments of stealth and tense anticipation.
+GoldenEye 007 thoughtfully combines espionage and gun play, creating a perfectly paced mix that makes the player feel like they have the starring role in the film.
+The action, although crude by today’s standards, successfully balances moments of furious action – oh, those alarms – with quieter moments of stealth and tense anticipation.
 To this day I can’t walk past a CCTV camera without resisting the urge to reach for my Walther PPK.
-Add in a multiplayer mode that was the Call of Duty of its day and you not only have a great movie tie-in, but a landmark game, full-stop.
+Add in a multiplayer mode that was the Call of Duty of its day, and you not only have a great movie tie-in, but a landmark game, full-stop.

 Movie Moment: Having picked up a sniper rifle, you spot a guard patrolling the dam in the far distance.
 His day ends silently, without witness.